pdqnguyen/cod-ttk-app/markdown/about1.md

 All of these traits make it impractical to quantify the effect of a weapon's recoil pattern on its accuracy.
-One simple approach is to just measure the horizontal and vertical extent of the recoil pattern and use these to rank weapons against one another.
+One naive approach is to simply measure the horizontal and vertical extent of the recoil pattern and use these to rank weapons against one another.
-However, this would fail to capture the nuances of the time-dependence, as well as the magnitude of the jitter effects, both of which are arguable equally if not more important than the maximum displacements.
+This fails to capture the nuances of the time-dependence, as well as the magnitude of the jitter effects, both of which are arguable equally if not more important than the maximum displacements.
-Even more nuanced metrics would still fail to capture how well a human player would be able to control a recoil pattern.
+Even more nuanced metrics for quantifying the recoil pattern morphology may still fail to capture how well a human player would be able to control the recoil.

+### Recoil-adjusted damage calculator

 The recoil-adjusted damage calculator takes an empirical approach to evaluating weapon
 recoil: it uses measurements of a human player's accuracy with each weapon to